OIL / ACRYLIC

 The Lost Era

-This collection of paintings represents the journey of art throughout nostalgia.
-Like memory fades, so the images on canvases floating away waiting to be remembered again by some one else.
+This collection of paintings represents the journey of art throughout time.
+Like memories come and go, so the images on canvases floating away waiting to be remembered again by some one else.
 Digitally created canvases with repetitive patterns, abstract shapes painted in acrylic, and still life done with oils come together in one body of work.
 This approach allows us to combine traditional, contemporary art and design, old and new.

-All the pieces used in the still life composition are vintage — found, drifted, or gifted to the artist — and belong to her personal collection of vintage ceramics.
+The pieces used in the still life composition are vintage: found, drifted, or gifted to the artist and belong to her personal collection of vintage ceramics.

 Each piece and flower was carefully selected and thoughtfully arranged, eventually coming together to be portrayed on canvas.